castacks/earthrovers_ros/README.md

 ### 2. Launch nodes with tmuxp
 When developing a handful of connected ROS nodes, it can often be helpful to run each one of them in a separate terminal window for easier debugging.
-If you optionally installed tmuxp from the above prerequisites list, you can run all the nodes with the command below.
+You can run all of the nodes of the stack in separate tmux windows using the provided tmuxp script using the following command:

 ```
 tmuxp load /earthrovers_ws/src/earthrovers_ros/tmuxp_configs/dev.yaml